tannerdolby/tannerdolby.com/src/about.md

 layout: about.njk
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a mathematician and front-end developer based in Sacramento, CA. I enjoy using semantic and accessible HTML paired with modern CSS to build fast websites.
-I started my journey as a self taught developer on [freeCodeCamp.org](https://freecodecamp.org) in 2017.
+I started to learn web development using [freeCodeCamp.org](https://freecodecamp.org) in 2017.

 Ever since then, I've been hooked on building things for the web.
 I also enjoy creating fun CSS illustrations and front-end demos on [CodePen](https://codepen.io/tannerdolby) in my free time.

 With the JAMstack movement on the rise, I've recently taken an interest in Static Site Generators (SSG).
 In particular [11ty](https://11ty.dev), which this website is built with.